Ashu-hub/All-About-Java/SOLID.md

 2. Suppose this company A, accquires Vehicle Insurance company as well.
 So We need to support vehicle discounts as well.
 	And it has decided that discount calculation is going to be the same as ie. discount is always based on Royality regardless of its Health/Vehicle or anything else.
-	So to adhere this we add new class in out design.
+	So to adhere this we add new class in our design.

 ```java
 public class VehicleInsuranceCustomerProfile{